nathj07/c-pod/README.md

 The repo names are of the form:

-    OSNAME/$releasever/TYPE
+    TYPE/$releasever

 Where:

-* OSNAME is one of:
+* TYPE is one of:
-    * 'lifted': Lifted contains packages from Epel and RPMforge that we use
+    * 'lifted': Useful and required packages from Epel and RPMforge
-    * 'centos': A copy of the distributed packages
-    * 'custom' is used for our custom packages
+    * 'stable': Custom packages tested and 'in production'
+    * 'unstable': Custom packages under development/testing
 * $releasever is supplied by the OS: 6Server, 5Server (for RedHat), 5, 6 (for
   Centos) etc.
-* TYPE is only used for the 'custom' packages:
-    * 'stable': tested and 'in production'
-    * 'unstable': under development/testing

 ### Missing Packages